This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Will Imaging Tests Confirm Cerebral Palsy?

 Additional tests may include genetic testing, metabolic tests, and coagulation tests.
 Keep in mind that there is no single test that can confirm cerebral palsy.
-Your child will more than likely go through many tests, screenings, and exams before you receive a final diagnosis.
+Your child will likely go through many tests, screenings, and exams before you receive a final diagnosis.

 Which Imaging Tests Does My Child Need?